rixiobarrios/rock-paper-scissors/README.md

 Chose one of three options to play against the computer.
 Once you have chosen, the computer would also make a choice.
 A win, a lose or a draw message would be posted for each party.
+There are three chances to win, lose and draw.

 ## Hardware Platform